neurogirl47/Image-Editor/README.md

-# Image-Editor
+# Nsibidi Image-Editor
-Image editor for adding text to images
+Image editor for adding Nsibidi characters and text to images